-Dr. Rob Foster, EdD, is currently Assistant Professor of Education at Tyndale University College in Toronto, Ontario.
+Rob is a co-founder of the Room 217 Foundation.
+He is currently Assistant Professor of Education at Tyndale University College in Toronto, Ontario.
 He formerly taught in the Durham District School Board for more than 25 years.
 He specializes in philosophy of education, curriculum writing, teaching French and assessment and evaluation.
 His passion and particular interest of study is for ethical relations in the classroom.
-Rob loves music, the outdoors and writing.
-He is married to Bev and has four adult children, a son-in-law and a granddaughter.

 Bev Foster, Founding Director

-Bev Foster, MA, is the Executive Director of the Room 217 Foundation.
+Bev is a co-founder of the Room 217 Foundation and its Executive Director.
 She is an experienced, performer, songwriter and music educator.
 Bev has taught music in in the Durham District School Board as well as in her private studio and has been the Executive Director of the Ontario Vocal Festival, and Director of Music in several churches.
-Compelled by their own caregiving situation, Bev and her husband, Rob, founded the Room 217 Foundation in 2009.
-Bev speaks and writes extensively on the power of music.